PointCloudLibrary/pcl/doc/tutorials/content/vfh_estimation.rst

 The Viewpoint Feature Histogram is implemented in PCL as part of the `pcl_features <http://docs.pointclouds.org/trunk/group__features.html>`_ library.

-The default VFH implementation uses 45 binning subdivisions for each of the three extended FPFH values, and 128 binning subdivisions for the viewpoint component, which results in a 308-byte array of float values.
+The default VFH implementation uses 45 binning subdivisions for each of the three extended FPFH values, plus another 45 binning subdivisions for the distances between each point and the centroid and 128 binning subdivisions for the viewpoint component, which results in a 308-byte array of float values.
 These are stored in a **pcl::VFHSignature308** point type.